Picture of the Day 8/26/20

-Vote by visiting NewsChannel 9’s Facebook page and liking your favorite.
-The winner will be revealed tonight on NewsChannel 9 at 6 p.m.
+Help us choose our Picture of the Day.
+Visit our Facebook page and like your favorite.
+We’ll reveal the winner tonight on NewsChannel 9 at 6 p.m.

-If you’d like to submit a photo for Picture of the Day consideration, just post it directly to our Facebook page.
+If you’d like to submit a photo for Picture of the Day, create a post on our Facebook page.

 More from NewsChannel 9: